Even if lead and lag are easy to understand, they often generate confusion, especially among the novice project managers.

 The first thing you should know is that the majority of project management software consider constraints more important than dependencies.
 This means than if a scheduling conflict appears, the constraint rule has priority and will “override” the logic of the dependency.
 To better understand this let’s have a look at an example:

-In this situation we have a common finish-to-start dependency between the predecessor task “Project design report” and succesor “Create web page design”.
-The first task takes 3 days to complete, the second one also 3 days.
-A manager decides though that the design must be ready on Friday.
-What you have to do now is add a MFO (must finish on) constraint to the “Create web page design task”.
-But when you do this though a scheduling conflict appears: the FS dependency says that task “Create web page design” cannot start before task “Project design report” ends, but in the meantime because it has to finish on 23d (and it takes 3 days to complete) it has to start on 21st (which is 1 day before its predecessor ends).
-The software consider the constraint more important, hence the FS dependency logic is overridden.
-In order to be easily spotted by the project manager, in most programs this “abnormality” is marked visually (for example, the dependency arrow has a different color), and the project manager has to find a solution (in this case he has to look for additional resources to finish one or both tasks in less time).
+Here’s a common finish-to-start dependency between the predecessor task “Project design report” and successor “Create web page design”.
+The first task takes 3 days to complete.
+The second one also 3 days.
+A manager decides the design must be ready on Friday.
+What you have to do now is add an MFO (must finish on) constraint to the “Create web page design task”.
+But when you do this through a scheduling conflict appears: the FS dependency says that task “Create web page design” cannot start before task “Project design report” ends.
+However, because it has to finish on 23rd, it has to start on 21st (which is 1 day before its predecessor ends).

-If the software allows you to do this, it’s a good practice to attach a note to each constraint you add to the tasks, because after 3 or 4 months into the project you might forget why you had to include them in your schedule.
+If the software allows, attach a note to each constraint.
+After 3 or 4 months you might forget why you had to include them in your schedule.